jedcrandall/jedcrandall.github.com/courses/cse548spring2024/syllabus.md

 - Excused absences related to university sanctioned events/activities that are in accord with [ACD 304-02](https://www.asu.edu/aad/manuals/acd/acd304-02.html).
 - Excused absences related to missed class due to military line-of-duty activities that are in accord with [ACD 304-11](https://www.asu.edu/aad/manuals/acd/acd304-11.html).

-In the event of an excused absence (which you must communicate with the instructor about), you can make up for the absence in your attendance and participation grade by reading the paper, participating in the online discussion, and/or reviewing lecture slides.
+Attendance and participation are required.
+You must bring a device to class that is capable of logging into Canvas, since you will record your attendance each day in the first 15 minutes of class through Canvas.
+Stay until the end of class if you mark yourself present, at the end of each lecture period I reserve the right to choose a small number of random names (uniformly at random) and check ASU IDs for those students on the way out the door.  *Any instance of reporting yourself as present for a day where you were late to class, left early, or did not come at all will be treated as a case of academic dishonest*.
+If you lie about attendance in Canvas on one of the attendance quizzes I will give you an F in the course and report you to the AIO.

+You will receive three absences without penalty, i.e., I will forgive up to three absences in your grade calculation at the end of the semester.
+There will be no "bonus" points for students who do not use all of their absences.
+In principle, you should be interested in learning the material and wanting to come to class.
+I only include attendance as part of the grade because without doing this half the class chooses not to show up on any given day.
+Even with attendance as part of the grade this happens because students "cheat" and report themselves as present when they are not.
+If you don't feel like coming to class regularly is worth your time, come discuss it with me in office hours and maybe I can adjust my lecture style or you can switch to a different class about a subject you actually want to learn about.

+I encourage you to send me an email when you miss class.
+Do not send Canvas messages because I have no way to save them.
+You can simply say "I missed class for personal reasons", or you can give me a reason.
+I won't judge whether the absence is excusable or not, but if you need an incomplete, more forgiven absences for grading purposes, or some other accomodation the paper trail of emails could be helpful.
+I am unlikely to accomodate extended absences, incomplete grades, etc. without the Dean of Students office or SCAI advisement being involved, so make sure you reach out to them when you run into life difficulties that will affect your attendance and performance in this class (or any cclasses).

+Note that absences that fall under policies ACD 304-04, ACD 304-02, or ACD 304-11 won't count against your grade or take away from the three forgiven absences at the end of the semester.
+However, if you want to utilize one of these three policies you need to make that clear and have all the proper documentation.

 ## Instruction Style

 The course will be a combination of in-person lectures on Wednesdays and paper to read and discuss on Mondays.
 Both will occur during the regularly scheduled class period.

-Attendance and participation are required.
-You must bring a device to class that is capable of logging into Canvas, you will record your attendance each day in the first 15 minutes of class through Canvas.
-Stay until the end of class if you mark yourself present, at the end of each lecture period I reserve the right to choose a small number of random names (uniformly at random) and check ASU IDs for those students on the way out the door.  *Any instance of reporting yourself as present for a day where you were late to class, left early, or did not come at all will be treated as a case of academic dishonest*.
-If you lie about attendance in Canvas on one of the attendance quizzes I will give you an F in the course and report you to the AIO.

 For questions and answers regarding course materials and homework please use the course's discussion board or come to office hours, unless there is some compelling reason to use email.
-Also use Canvas for course administrativia unless there is some reason to use email.  (requesting an extension, you need a signature from me for some reason, etc.) Feel free to email me any time for anything, I won't shame you, but if you're asking questions about the homework or lectures you're much more likely to get a timely response in the course discussion platform than via email, and if you email me about important things you might have to ping me because I don't keep my email inbox clean like I do my Canvas inbox.
+Use email for course administrativia so there is a paper trail (I delete old Canvas messages after they have been addressed), but feel free to ping me in Canvas so I don't miss the email.
+Feel free to email me any time for anything, I won't shame you, but if you're asking questions about the homework or lectures you're much more likely to get a timely response in the course discussion platform than via email, and if you email me about important things you might have to ping me because I don't keep my email inbox clean like I do my Canvas inbox.

 All homeworks should be done in Linux.
 You can use other OSes, but if you need help (tool recommendations, help with debugging, troubleshooting error